 Of course, for most people a triathlon is still the Ironman.
 They don't see it as a sport, they think it's just a race.
 But that's changing.
 Triathlon is still very young and has a long way to go.
 It's already surpassed other niche sports like squash and water polo -- and lacrosse better watch out!!!

-1904 – An event in the Olympic Games was called triathlon, consisting of the long jump, shot put and 100-yard dash.
+History of Triathlon1904 – An event in the Olympic Games was called triathlon, consisting of the long jump, shot put and 100-yard dash.

 1921 – The Petit Perillon swim club in Marseilles, France, held an event called Course Des Trois Sports: The Race of Three Sports.
 The race consisted of a bicycle leg of about 7K, a run of 5K, and finished with a 200m out-and-back swim.